 3. CONFIDENTIALITY; PROPRIETARY RIGHTS.

 3.1 Each party (the “Receiving Party”) understands that the other party (the “Disclosing Party”) has disclosed or may disclose business, marketing, technical or financial information relating to the Disclosing Party’s business (hereinafter referred to as “Proprietary Information” of the Disclosing Party).
 Proprietary Information of ATELIERE includes, without limitation, non-public information regarding features, functionality and performance of the Services and Software.
 Proprietary Information of Company includes non-public data provided by Company to ATELIERE to enable the provision of the Services (“Company Data”).
 The Receiving Party agrees: (i) to take reasonable precautions to protect such Proprietary Information, and (ii) not to use (except in performance of the Services or as otherwise permitted herein) or divulge to any third person any such Proprietary Information.
+Each party may disclose the Disclosing Party’s Confidential Information if required to do so under applicable law or if otherwise legally compelled to so disclose, provided that it, where reasonably practical and to the extent legally permissible, provides the Disclosing Party with prior written notice of the required disclosure so the Disclosing Party may (at its own expense) seek a protective order or other appropriate remedy, and provided further that such party discloses no more of the disclosing party’s Confidential Information than reasonably necessary to respond to the required disclosure and cooperates, at the Disclosing Party’s cost and expense, with any action the Disclosing Party takes to seek a protective order or other appropriate remedy.
 The Disclosing Party agrees that the foregoing shall not apply with respect to any information after five (5) years following the disclosure thereof or any information that the Receiving Party can document (a) is or becomes generally available to the public, or (b) was in its possession or known by it prior to receipt from the Disclosing Party, or (c) was rightfully disclosed to it without restriction by a third party, or (d) was independently developed without use of any Proprietary Information of the Disclosing Party or (e) is required to be disclosed by law.

 3.2 Company shall own all right, title and interest in and to the Company Data and Company Content.
 ATELIERE shall own and retain all right, title and interest in and to (a) the Services and Software, all improvements, enhancements or modifications thereto including without limitation any software developed and/or controlled by ATELIERE for purposes of integrating the Company Systems for use with the Services and Software and any intellectual property resulting from such integration, (b) any software, applications, inventions or other technology developed in connection with Services or support, and (c) all intellectual property rights related to any of the foregoing.
 Notwithstanding anything to the contrary set forth in this Agreement, ATELIERE shall have the right to collect and analyze data and other information relating to the provision, use and performance of various aspects of the Services, Software and related systems and technologies (including, without limitation, information concerning Company Data and data derived therefrom), and ATELIERE will be free (during and after the Term hereof) to (i) use such information and data to improve and enhance the Services and Software and for other development, diagnostic and corrective purposes in connection with the Services, Software and other ATELIERE offerings, and (ii) disclose such data solely in aggregate or other de-identified form in connection with its business.
 No rights or licenses are granted except as expressly set forth herein.